 - No. The symptom survey is designed to ensure that access to a facility is only granted to someone who doesn’t have/show symptoms of COVID-19.
-If you are not coming to campus to use a facility, you are not required to take the survey.
+If you are not visiting campus, then you are not required to take the survey.

+If you are relying on a paper version of the symptom survey, then you may need to take it again for each facility that you enter.
 While all campus facilities are using the Daily Symptom Survey to screen entrance, each facility may be checking the survey approval in different ways.
 Facilities within the same district or under the same umbrella (e.g., dining facilities) might adopt a shared screening process that would not require the visitor/vendor to take the survey multiple times.
 For example, your department could use a sticker [see sample] that is signed and dated as a visual option to confirm someone in the facility is approved.
+(Updated Dec.
+17)